looeyirl/looeyirl/README.md

 ⌇dni's ― random people me OR my friends don't know, I wish not to be int with unknown people atm .     ◟

 ⌇ int's ― friend's of friends are ok to int, im mostly dniuid or friends , rarely i'll c*h with others.

+⌇ People i trust , and mostly/only int with